CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set vrf default router bgp peer-group SPINES timers hold 30
+cumulus@switch:~$ nv set vrf default router bgp peer-group SPINES timers hold 30
 ```

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> timers connection-retry</h>

 Configures the time interval at which BGP attempts to connect to a peer in the peer group after a failure.
 You can specify a value between 1 and 65535.
 If you specify `auto`, BGP uses the global value.
 The default setting is `auto`.

 ### Command Syntax